Technocore-Inc/portmanteau/README.md

 **2. Multi-sig Configuration:**

-- The user can select friends to be co-signers for the multi-sig address.
+- The user initiates the creation of a multi-sig address and invites selected friends to be co-signers.
-- For each friend, the wallet generates a public/private key pair.
-The public key is shared with the friend's Portmanteau wallet, while the private key remains with the user.
+Each invited friend, through their own Portmanteau wallet, generates and sends a public key to the user.
+This public key is essential for the multi-sig configuration but does not compromise the security of the friend's wallet.
+- The private keys corresponding to these public keys remain securely on the friends' devices, ensuring they have full control of their signature authority.
-- The user sets the threshold for how many signatures are needed to authorize a transaction.
-For example, if the user selects 5 friends, they might set a threshold of 3 signatures to unlock the funds.
+- The user then sets the threshold for how many signatures are needed to authorize a transaction.
+For instance, if the user invites 5 friends, they might require at least 3 of their signatures to unlock the funds.

 **3. Regular and Long-Term Compartments:**